2019.11.14 – Multidisciplinary Concussion Clinics: State of the Practice (Recorded Webinar)

 In this webinar, Dr. Bazarian reviews the current state of multidisciplinary concussion clinics in the U.S. and Canada and discusses the range of strategies that can be used to bring various health care providers together to care for patients with concussion.

 If you would like to purchase a CD, please select "CD/Handout Package, CBIS/T Rate (Includes 1 CEU)" from the drop-down menu.
-Please note that CDs are available 3-4 weeks after the webinar air date.
+Please note: The CD may not be available for immediate shipping.